makokusuda/note-app/README.md

-# Note app
+# Kiroku📝

+You can see how iw works: [https://cc-note-app.herokuapp.com/](https://cc-note-app.herokuapp.com/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequirements